SHOP

 Silver Lexus RZ driving on road

-In a world where a lot of buyers want electric SUVs, Lexus’s RZ makes a lot of sense.
+In a world where a lot of buyers want electric SUVs, the Lexus RZ makes a lot of sense.
 It’s substantially bigger than the electric UX, but it’s not too big that it’s awkward to manoeuvre in tight car parks.

-It shares a lot of parts with the Toyota bZ4X, including the 71.4kWh battery that promises around 245 miles.
+It shares a lot of parts with the Toyota bZ4X including the battery.

-The two motors produce 313hp and make the RZ an all-wheel-drive model – there’s no option to buy a front-wheel-drive variant like the bZ4X.
+The two motors make it an all-wheel-drive model – there’s no option to buy a front-wheel-drive variant like the bZ4X.

 A huge 14-inch touchscreen infotainment system, a second digital driver’s display and a heads-up display are all angled slightly toward the driver, which is meant to reduce distractions and make driving safer.